 Organize Your Work from Home Office

-One of the most important success factors in working from home long-term is to have a space dedicated to it – a space that you can walk away from, especially at the end of your work day.
+One of the most important success factors in working from home long-term is to have a space dedicated to it.
+This would be a space that you can walk away from, especially at the end of your work day.
 You can use your garage, basement, a spare room, or even transform an unused formal dining room into your office space if you need to.
 Just don’t encroach on your bedroom or living room, where you really need to be able to escape from your work and have respite.

 Ergonomically Correct Furniture

-Check with your company – a lot of organizations are providing their employees with funds to outfit their home offices with the furniture and equipment they need.
-If they aren’t helping you fund the home office, you may be able to find used furniture or repurpose furniture you already have.
-If more people are working from home, there are going to be a lot of businesses with excess desks, chairs, and equipment you should be able to obtain inexpensively.
+Check with your company.
+A lot of organizations are providing their employees with funds to outfit their home offices with the furniture and equipment they need.
+If they aren’t helping you fund the home office, you may be able to find used furniture or re-purpose furniture you already have.
+If more people are working from home, there are going to be a lot of businesses with excess desks, chairs, and equipment.
+You should be able to obtain these inexpensively.